 Enjoy cash back shopping: Shopping portals like Ebates help you access great bargains on thousands of online retailers, including specialty boutiques as well as major retailers like Macy’s, Barnes & Noble, Amazon and eBay.
 What’s more, they also share a percentage of the commissions they earn with consumers in the form of cash back.
 Members are paid quarterly through check or PayPal.
 Join for free right now, and they’ll also give you a $10 welcome bonus.
 For more information, visit www.ebates.com.

 Looking for additional funds to cover your college-related expenses?
-A Personal Loan from SFPCU is an ideal way to pay for back-to-school items like tuition and books, computers, and even dorm furniture and supplies.
-With a low, fixed rate, an SFPCU Personal Loans allow you to borrow up to $25,000 for any purpose with terms up to 60 months.
+A Personal Loan from The Police Credit Union is an ideal way to pay for back-to-school items like tuition and books, computers, and even dorm furniture and supplies.
+With a low, fixed rate, The Police Credit Union offers personal loans that allow you to borrow up to $25,000 for any purpose with terms up to 60 months.
 Has your college spending already resulted in mounting credit card debt?
 Consider using this loan to consolidate your high-rate credit card balances.
-For details and to apply for an SFPCU Personal Loan, visit http://bit.ly/SFPCUPersonalLoan.
+For details on applying to The Police Credit Union for a Personal Loan, visit https://www.thepolicecu.org/accounts-services/personal-loans.